-National food safety attorneys Brendan Flaherty and Ryan Osterholm filed the first lawsuit in the E.coli O26 outbreak linked to Chipotle restaurants in 9 states.
+The national food safety attorneys at Pritzker Hageman law firm filed the first lawsuit in the E. coli O26 outbreak linked to Chipotle restaurants.

 The lawsuit was filed against Chipotle Mexican Grill, Inc. today by a woman who contracted E. coli food poisoning after eating at the Chipotle restaurant located at 7715 NE 5th Avenue, #109, Vancouver, Washington.
-Brendan and Ryan filed the suit in the United States District Court for the Western District of Washington today, November 2, 2015.
+Our attorneys filed the suit in the United States District Court for the Western District of Washington today, November 2, 2015.

 The E. coli Outbreak Investigation